Ballynahinch Castle: History

+20th century

 In 1924 the castle was sold again, this time to Ranjitsinhji, the ruler of the Indian princely state of Nawanagar.
 Ranjitsinhji was also a talented cricketer who played Test matches for the England national team.
 Initially he rented the castle, tempted by the fishing opportunities there, and he reportedly fell in love with it.
 Ranjitsinhji provided considerable support to the Connemara region, investing in cottage industry and helping local business as well as employing more than fifty people on projects to improve the castle and estate.
 Ranjitsinhji continued to reside in India but spent time in the castle every year until his death in 1933.

 After Ranjitsinhji's death, his nephew sold the castle to the Dublin-based McCormack family, and in 1946 it passed into the control of the Irish Tourist Board who converted it into a hotel.

-It was sold back into private ownership in 1952, and has been owned by three different families since then.
-As of 2014 the castle and estate property is in the hands of Denis O'Brien who refurbished it and is running it as a hotel.
+It was sold back into private ownership in 1952, and has been owned by various families since then.